Bad Vegan Review: Netflix True Crime Doc Has More Flavor Than Other Scam-Based Alternatives

 The story is juicy, but it's the lesson that's the draw

 "Some f---ing Netflix documentary now.
-Jesus f---ing Christ," says Anthony Strangis, aka Shane Fox, aka the biggest douche in the world, in a recorded phone call in the opening of Netflix's Bad Vegan: Fame.
+Jesus f---ing Christ," moans a male voice in a recorded phone call in the opening of Netflix's Bad Vegan: Fame.
 Fraud.
-Fugitives. upon learning that he's the subject of it.
+Fugitives., before launching into an expletive-laden tirade.
+It's the voice of Anthony Strangis, or is it Shane Fox?
+The scammer with multiple identities is reacting to the fact that he's just been told he'll be the subject of the documentary.
 It's a harsh reality for a guy who spent years bending the reality of his then-wife Sarma Melngailis, allegedly grooming her to become his personal ATM through severe mental abuse.

 You might already know the story: Sarma was dubbed "the hottest vegan in New York City" after her raw food restaurant, Pure Food and Wine, became a sensation that attracted the likes of Alec Baldwin, Owen Wilson (who supposedly walked around the kitchen without his shoes on), and Tom Brady.
 Their story went viral in 2016 when Strangis and Sarma were arrested after going on the lam with hundreds of thousands of dollars while employees of Sarma's growing food empire waited for paychecks, headlines adding juice to their tale with details about Strangis promising immortality for Sarma's beloved dog, a romance kindled on Words with Friends, and a fateful Domino's Pizza delivery that alerted cops and drew ire from hardcore vegans everywhere.